Alcoa Corporation (AA) Shares Up Despite Recent Market Volatility

 - +15.15 for the gross margin

 The net margin for Alcoa Corporation stands at -0.96.
+The total capital return value is set at 20.45, while invested capital returns managed to touch -1.84.
 Equity return is now at value -2.40, with -0.80 for asset returns.

+Based on Alcoa Corporation (AA), the company’s capital structure generated 37.35 points at debt to equity in total, while total debt to capital is 27.19.
+Total debt to assets is 12.85, with long-term debt to equity ratio resting at 36.74.
+Finally, the long-term debt to capital ratio is 26.75.

 Conclusion

-To sum up, Alcoa Corporation (AA) has seen a bad performance recently.
-Analysts have differing views on the stock, with some seeing it as a “buy” and others as a “hold”.
+To put it simply, Alcoa Corporation (AA) has had a bad performance in recent times.
+Analysts have a mixed opinion on the stock, with some rating it as a “buy” and others as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.